JeroV/SudokuSolver/README.md

-Our codes are online, the specifications still need some work
+Our codes and the report are online